Zoom classes. Student portals. Virtual presentations. Digital submissions.

 A BPO can help the organization manage its peak activities.
 Such as at the time of enrolment for a new session, maintaining student records, cataloging and building repositories of digital educational content, etc. With the advent of technology, it has become easier for students to resolve their doubts in real-time with self-service and support facilities.

 For instance, at Maxicus, we have been able to develop a specific business process for one of the largest Universities in the country.
-With respect to their admission and student support, the university has seen great improvement in their back-office and student experience.
+Concerning their admission and student support, the university has seen great improvement in their back-office and student experience.